smart-data-models/DataModels.SDG/Project/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     strategicObjective:
-      description: 'Property.
-Strategic objective the project belongs to '
+      description: 'Strategic objective the project belongs to '
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to Project
+      description: It must be equal to Project
       enum:
         - Project
       type: string